List of library accomplishments ‘paints a very different picture’

 Largent referenced the letter during Monday’s city council meeting, after officials heard several comments criticizing the library board and a survey that’s part of a system-wide assessment.
 The letter, he said, “paints a very different picture than you’ve heard at the last couple of meetings.”

-Library staff members and supporters have panned the board’s April decision to furlough about 80 percent of employees after the library closed due to COVID-19 concerns.
+Library staff members and some supporters have panned the board’s April decision to furlough about 80 percent of employees after the library closed due to COVID-19 concerns.
 Comments made during board meetings have noted a resulting drop in services that has Farmington lagging behind neighboring systems.

 Largent said 80 percent of staff will be back this week.

-Note: Clarification: The word “some” was inadvertently omitted from this sentence in the original version of this post: “Library staff members and some supporters have panned the board’s April decision to furlough about 80 percent of employees after the library closed due to COVID-19 concerns.”